University Academy Charter High School: Awards, recognition and rankings

 The school was the 283rd-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools".

 Based on the 2018–2019 school year, UACHS was ranked 331th in NJ out of 424 schools according to US News.
 The AP® participation rate at the school is 34%.

 Clubs

 The extracurricular activities offered at UACHS include Anime Club, Art Club, Chess Club, Choir, Debate, Drama Club, Freshmen-Senior Class Committees, Interact Club, Journalism, National Honor Society, Poetry Club, Student Government, The Student Voice Newspaper, UMOJA, and Yearbook.

 Athletics

 The University Academy Charter Generals compete in the Hudson County Interscholastic League, which consists of public and private high schools in Hudson County and operates under the auspices of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 313 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.

 Sports offered by the school include baseball, boys' and girls' basketball, fall cross country track, softball, spring track and winter indoor track.

 Administration

-Core members of the school's administration include: